Interior & Environmental Design BDes (Hons)

 The four sites in relation to each other.

 1 - The City Laboratory, Meadows Entry.
 2 - Conversation Capsule, St Peters Court.
-3 - Factory Floor, Rankies Court.
-4 - Instant City, City Sqare, Caird Hall.
+3 - Factory Floor, Frankies Court.
+4 - Instant City, City Square, Caird Hall.

 Exploded axonometric of the first site, the City Laboratory.

 The City Laboratory is a test bed of idea generation and processing as well as a physical workshop for producing city objects and prototyping inflatable structures.
 A nucleus for the city’s urban circulatory system, producing and exchanging concepts and structures that permanently or temporarily live within the city.